California Western School Of Law building background

 California Bar Review Course

-All qualifying J.D. graduates who are taking the bar for the first time are eligible for CWSL Post-Graduate Custom Course.
-The CWSL Bar Review Course is offered on-campus, designed as a hybrid live and virtual course.
-The course provides a complete review of all subjects tested on the California Bar Examination.
-It also offers essay, multiple-choice question, and performance exam workshops.
+All qualifying JD graduates who are taking the Bar for the first time are eligible for California Western’s Bar review course.
+The course provides a complete review of all subjects tested on the California Bar Exam.
+It also offers essays, multiple-choice questions, and performance exam workshops.
 Simulated exams and group and individual tutoring are also available through the course.
-The course is offered at a heavily discounted rate to J.D. graduates who meet the eligibility requirements.
+The course is offered at a heavily discounted rate to JD graduates who meet the eligibility requirements.

 Bar Examination Information and State Bar Information